 About the Book

-The author provides hard-earned career and management advice, using many examples, stories, and scenarios, of successes and failures, from his own on-the-job experiences.
-He provides context and depth to his lessons learned, so the advice offered will be meaningful, understandable, and useable for the reader.
+In my book, I offer hard-earned career and management advice, drawing on numerous examples, stories, and scenarios of successes and failures from my own on-the-job experiences.
+I provide context and depth to my lessons learned, ensuring the advice offered is meaningful, understandable, and usable for the reader.

 Excerpts from Individual Performer to Manager: